eu-digital-identity-wallet/eudi-lib-jvm-sdjwt-kt/README.md

 <!--- TEST verifiedIssuanceSdJwt.prettyPrint { it.second } -->

-## Presentation Creation
+## Holder Presentation

 In this case, a `Holder` of an SD-JWT issued by an `Issuer`, wants to create a presentation for a `Verifier`.
-The `Holder` should have decided which of the selectively disclosed claims to include in the presentation.
+The `Holder` should know which of the selectively disclosed claims to include in the presentation.
 The selectively disclosed claims to include in the presentation are expressed using JSON Pointers as per [RFC6901](https://datatracker.ietf.org/doc/html/rfc6901).

 <!--- INCLUDE
 import com.nimbusds.jose.*